 - inviting parents to help out in the classroom.

 Remember, concepts like ‘show and tell’ and involving parent helpers don’t need to be limited to the early years.
-Parents of middle and upper primary and elementary students will also enjoy the opportunity to connect with their child’s classroom and students will always love sharing their favourite personal artefacts and stories!
+Parents of middle and upper primary and elementary students will also enjoy the opportunity to connect with their child’s classroom and students will always love sharing their favorite personal artifacts and stories!

 (5) Provide Permanent Positivity and Growth Mindset Reminders